X

 LAUDATO DEUM released on Oct 4, 2023

-The much-anticipated follow-up to Laudato Si' was release by Pope Francis on the feast of St. Francis.
+The much-anticipated follow-up to Laudato Si' was released by Pope Francis on the feast of St. Francis.

 Sat Nov 18 5:30-7:30: Movie Night and Supper